Coddiction-101/Eng-Mastery.md/day_02.md

 - is
 - are

-They connect the subject with information.
+These verbs change according to the subject.

 ---